-Therefore results of this evaluation contribute to the current review, which focuses on the quality of the Graduate School specific elements of the PhD training programme (appropriate research environment, course programme, day-to-day PhD supervision, etc.).
+Therefore results of this evaluation contribute to the current review, which focuses on the quality of the graduate school specific elements of the PhD training programme (appropriate research environment, the course programme, the day-to-day PhD supervision etc.).

-This External Peer Review deals with the performance of the Graduate School and in particular the position of its research groups within the (inter)national science and PhD education arena (retrospective) and identifies ways for further improvement (prospective).
+This assessment deals with the performance of the graduate school and in particular the position of its research groups within the (inter)national science and PhD education arena (retrospective) and identifies ways for further improvement (prospective).

-The Dean of the Faculty of Health, Medicine and Life Sciences (FHML, Maastricht University) sent an additional request to the NUTRIM Review Committee for an external evaluation of research of NUTRIM.
-Along with a quantitative and qualitative assessment on each of the three SEP criteria, three additional questions were formulated:
+The Dean of FHML Maastricht send an additional request for an external evaluation of research of NUTRIM.
+Along with a quantitative and qualitative assessment on each of the three SEP criteria, three questions were formulated:

-- 1. Based on the goal of the NUTRIM School to be a linking pin between fundamental and clinical research and to cover the entire research continuum from fundamental to applied research, did NUTRIM and its research lines achieved this goal in the past 6 years and to what extent? - 2.
+- Based on the goal of the School NUTRIM to be a linking pin between fundamental and clinical research and to cover the entire research continuum from fundamental to applied research, did NUTRIM and its Research Lines achieved this goal in the past 6 years and to what extend? - 2.
 NUTRIM research will play a key role in the profiling of the Maastricht UMC because of the central position of the innovation theme 'Food and Metabolism'.
 What would be the best way to maximize the contribution of NUTRIM to the defined profiles and specialties of the Maastricht UMC? - 3.
-What is the added value of the participation of the School NUTRIM in the Graduate School VLAG in terms of collaboration and synergy for the four NUTRIM research lines and for the School NUTRIM as a whole?
+What is the added value of the participation of the School NUTRIM in the graduate school VLAG in terms of collaboration and synergy for the four NUTRIM Research Lines and for the School NUTRIM as a whole?